Tokyo eyes online lottery system for walk-in youth vaccination site

 The site, set up in the wake of the coronavirus resurgence in the capital, aims to vaccinate people between the ages of 16 and 39 who reside in or commute to Tokyo — a consequence of the faster pace of spread within this age group.

-The Tokyo metropolitan government shifted to a lottery system after difficulties on the first day of the program Friday when a line began to form from the early morning, with people snapping up the first 200 vaccination slots provided on a first-come, first-served basis — well before registration was scheduled to start.
+The metropolitan government shifted to a lottery system after difficulties on the first day of the program Friday, when a line began to form from the early morning, with people snapping up the first 200 vaccination slots provided on a first-come, first-served basis — well before registration was scheduled to start.

 The vaccination site had intended to distribute lottery tickets from 9 a.m. on Saturday but started about 40 minutes ahead of schedule due to the growing line, which eventually stretched around 1 kilometer, according to Tokyo officials.